monisj/ScapeGoat-Tree-Visualization/README.md

 This ScreenShot is the tree creation GUI

 ![ScreenShot5](https://github.com/monisj/ScapeGoat-Tree-Visualization/blob/master/screenshots/Capture4.PNG)
-This ScreenSHot is the Created ScapeGoat Tree
+This ScreenShot is the Created ScapeGoat Tree

 # Project Contributors